DynamicsValue/fake-xrm-easy/README.md

    - New IStatusAttributeMetadataRepository and IOptionSetMetadataRepository

   - ValidateReferences public property has been moved to the middleware initialisation, defaulting to false while also adding the option to initialise it via .AddCrud(IIntegrityOptions)

+  - DateBehaviour has been removed since it belongs to Metadata, and so it will use now DateTimeBehaviors based on the injected EntityMetadata